SeriousOldMan/Simulator-Controller/Docs/Updates.md

 The configuration of the *LLM Runtime* has changed and it is now a downloadable preset in "Simulator Setup".
 If you have used the *LLM Runtime* for the "Driving Coach" or one of the Assistant Boosters, open "Simulator Setup" and install the "Local runtime for LLMs" preset, then review your configuration.

-The Event "damage_collected" has been renamed to "damage_detected".
-Additionally there is a new Event and a new Action for the *Reasoning* Booster of the Race Engineer.
+The event "damage_collected" has been renamed to "damage_detected".
+Additionally there is a new event and a new action for the *Reasoning* Booster of the Race Engineer.
 You may want to update your Events and Actions configuration.

 ***